-If you or someone has been charged with aggravated assault, know that its a very serious crime in Pennsylvania.
+An aggravated assault charge is a serious crime in Pennsylvania.
 Many people who aren’t familiar with this type of crime might be wondering, “What’s aggravated assault?”
-Aggravated assault is when someone causes, or attempts to cause, intentional bodily harm to another person.
+Aggravated assault is when someone causes or attempts to cause, intentional bodily harm to another person.
 When a person is charged with this crime and taken to trial, the prosecution will have to determine that the person who committed the crime acted recklessly, intentionally, or knowingly.
 People might ask, “What is an example of aggravated assault?”
 To get a better idea of what this type of assault is, we will provide an example.
 Hitting someone or threatening to hit someone using a weapon or another threatening item would be considered aggravated assault.
 So, how serious is aggravated assault?
 To find out how serious this type of assault is, we will include the charges and penalties for simple and aggravated assault in the state of Pennsylvania.

 Simple Assault Charges/Penalties

 - 2nd-Degree Misdemeanor: When you threaten someone verbally with bodily harm, then that will be considered a 2nd-degree misdemeanor.
 This penalty for this type of charge is of one or two years in prison and a $5,000 or higher fine.

 - 1st-Degree Misdemeanor: A simple assault can go from a 2nd-degree to a 1st-degree misdemeanor if the victim of bodily harm is 12 years or younger.
 The penalty will be two and a half years or five years in prison, with a fine of up to $10,000.

 Aggravated Assault Charges/Penalties